SteveMcArthur/docpad-plugin-authentication/README.md

             ###
             lookup function to retrieve membership details after authentication.
-Probably want to replace it with your own method that will look up a memebership by some method (json file, db?)
+Probably want to replace it with your own method that will look up membership by some method (json file, db?)
             ###
             findOrCreate: (opts,done) ->